Why do mosquitoes bite some people and not others

 Body size can play a factor in this as well as larger people tend to exhale more and release more carbon dioxide.

 What’s your blood type?

 Blood type does seem to also play a factor whether mosquitoes will bite you or not.
 Studies have shown that mosquitoes tend to like type O blood the most and then followed up with type A and B blood.

 Another fun fact is that some people also release a secretion that lets mosquitoes know what blood type they have.
-Not everyone releases this, but having that signal going out to mosquitoes certainly doesn’t help your cause to avoid being bitten.
+Not everyone releases this, but sending that signal out to mosquitoes certainly doesn’t help your cause of fewer bites.

 Prevention tips for avoiding mosquito bites

 Unfortunately, many of these reasons mosquitoes may be prone to bite you more are out of your control.
 For this reason some prevention steps like using repellent and wearing longer clothes can be a few of the ways to avoid being bitten as much.

 You can also try and reduce mosquitoes access to standing water around your home as that is where they lay their eggs.
 Beyond that we recommend having a mosquito treatment set up around your home to help reduce current numbers and to help lower their numbers next season as well.

 Did This Blog Help You?
 We would greatly appreciate if you could comment below and share on Facebook

 Have a question for us?
 Be sure to reach out on Facebook: www.facebook.com/RoveMinnesota